 - ‘The Study of Atheism’ (co-authored with Michael Ruse), in Stephen Bullivant and Michael Ruse (eds), The Oxford Handbook of Atheism (Oxford: Oxford University Press, 2013), 2-7

-- ‘Christian Spirituality and Atheism’, in Peter Tyler and Richard Woods (eds), The Bloomsbury Guide to Christian Spirituality (London: Continuum, 2012), 375-86
+- ‘Christian Spirituality and Atheism’, in Peter Tyler and Richard Woods (eds), The Bloomsbury Guide to Christian Spirituality (London: Bloomsbury, 2012), 375-86

-- ‘Secularism’ (co-authored with Trevor Stammers), in Mark Cobb, Christina Puchalski and Bruce Rumbold (eds), The Textbook of Spirituality in Healthcare (Oxford University Press, 2012), 83-8
+- ‘Secularism’ (co-authored with Trevor Stammers), in Mark Cobb, Christina Puchalski and Bruce Rumbold (eds), The Oxford Textbook of Spirituality in Healthcare (New York: Oxford University Press, 2012), 83-8

 - ‘Not so Indifferent After All?
 The New Visibility of Atheism and the Secularization Thesis’, Approaching Religion 2/1 (2012), 100-6